What is an API?

 There is a full list here of the metadata that Gearset is able to support.

 Any metadata that is supported by the API can be deployed between orgs using a deployment tool such as Ant or Gearset.

-While the majority of Salesforce metadata can be deployed using the API, there are a small number of metadata types which are not supported.
-Any changes to these metadata types must be recreated by hand in each org - they cannot be automatically deployed.
+While the majority of Salesforce metadata can be deployed using the API, there are a small number of metadata types that aren't supported.
+Any changes to these metadata types must be recreated by hand in each org.
+They can't be automatically deployed.

-While this may seem like a significant limitation, the good news is that the metadata types which are not supported by the API are rarely used and this is not a concern for the vast majority of users.
+While this may seem like a significant limitation, the good news is that the metadata types that aren't supported by the API are rarely used, so this isn't a concern for the vast majority of users.

-The full list is of unsupported metadata types is available here.
+The full list of unsupported metadata types is available here.